Sharineh/DAT455-Lab3/README.md

-This is the third lab at the course DAT455 givin at Chalmers University Of Technology
+This is the third lab at the course DAT455 given at Chalmers University Of Technology.
+The lab is about machine learning algorithms, specifically linear regression